 How learning is organised

 The exams can be taken at either Higher or Foundation level.
-The final level of entry for each student will not be decided until January of Year 11.
+The final level of entry for each student will be decided by the college in March of Yr 11.

 Current Syllabus : AQABack to Curriculum